mathworks/toolboxdesign/MEX.md

 TBD
 ```

 ## Incorporating External Libraries
+* When your MEX function relies on external libraries, store the binaries in a `libraries` directory with platform-specific subdirectories, as defined by the [`computer('arch')`](https://www.mathworks.com/help/matlab/ref/computer.html) command in MATLAB.
+* For projects with complex dependencies, consider adopting dependency management tools like [Conan](https://conan.io/) which can significantly simplify library management across different platforms.
- If your MEX function uses external libraries, check the binaries into the repository under a `libraries` directory with subdirectories for different platforms.
-For more advanced scenarios, consider using tools like [Conan](https://conan.io/) to manage dependencies.
-During the build, copy necessary libraries into the `toolbox/private` folder to avoid managing path issues on Windows, or `LD_LIBRARY_PATH` issues on Linux.
+* During the build process, copy the external libraries into the `toolbox/private` folder to circumvent path management issues on Windows and `LD_LIBRARY_PATH` concerns on Linux.

 Our example toolbox adds a library called `complex` to the `subtractMex` function: